evvvvil/urptransitionshaders-docs/README.md

 ## 10. URPTransitionGroup Public Methods:

 **FadeIn(float duration)**
-Start the transition fade from 0 to 1, animated over a duration of `duration` (in seconds) AND using the `Transition Ease` set above.
+Start the transition fade from 0 to 1, for all the transition materials in the group.
+Animated over a duration of `duration` (in seconds) AND using the `Transition Ease` set above.

 **FadeOut(float duration)**
-Start the transition fade from 1 to 0, animated over a duration of `duration` (in seconds) AND using the `Transition Ease` set above.
+Start the transition fade from 1 to 0, for all the transition materials in the group.
+Animated over a duration of `duration` (in seconds) AND using the `Transition Ease` set above.